datum360/Datum360-API-User-Guides/Matthew/CLS360/Class/GET classes.md

     Example:
     `Name cnt CABLE and [Object Type] eq Functional`

-The filter should also be URL encoded when added to the query string.
+The filter should also be URL encoded when added to the query.
 The above example would look like:
     `Name%20cnt%20CABLE%20and%20%5BObject%20Type%5D%20eq%20Functional`
 Replacing spaces with %20 and square brackets with %5B [ and %5D ]